 We believe that amateurs have a very valid musical viewpoint.
 Not so long ago composers such as Bach, Beethoven, Mozart, and Chopin were frequently writing works for amateur pianists.
 So it seems very important to us to help give them an entrée into piano performance.

-Isn’t it more difficult to evaluate a candidate’s pianism if you cannot see their physical presence playing at the piano?
+Isn’t it more difficult to evaluate a candidate’s pianism if you cannot see and hear them playing live?

 We believe that amateur musicians have a viewpoint and sophistication that should be heard alongside their professional counterparts.
 There are many wonderful amateur pianists that take their work at the instrument very seriously.
 Sometimes there is fresh new approach that has not been molded by formal college or conservatory training or the rigors of living as a professional musician.